altaurog/pdfforms/README.rst

 Requirements
 ------------

-pdfforms requires Python 3.6 and `pdftk`_, which does all the real work.
+pdfforms requires Python 3.5 or higher and `pdftk`_, which does all the real work.

 .. _pdftk: https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/